 Entry Fee in Jūrmala

-The entry pass can be purchased via the following channels:
+The entry permit can be purchased in several ways:

-- entry pass vending machines in the city (see map)
+- at permit machines located in the city of Jūrmala (see map);

-- Jūrmala Tourism Information Centre, Lienes Street 5, Jūrmala
+- at the Jūrmala Tourist Information Centre, 5 Lienes Street;

 - The pass must be purchased on the day of entry at any time (including after entry) before 23:59.